ffedox/alicefedotova/content/_index.md

         My research explores emerging and fundamental challenges in the field of language technology, combining linguistic insights with reproducible methods to address the complexities of textual, spoken and multimodal data.

-        Recent projects include designing pipelines for the construction of complex multilingual corpora, improving automatic speech recognition for verbatim transcription, and adapting transformers for multimodal content analysis.
+        Recent projects include designing pipelines for the construction of complex multilingual corpora, improving automatic speech recognition for verbatim transcription, and adapting transformer models for audiovisual content analysis.

         Currently investigating Task 1 of <a href="https://erisk.irlab.org/" style="color: #5272ff; text-decoration: none;" onmouseover="this.style.textDecoration='underline'" onmouseout="this.style.textDecoration='none'">CLEF eRisk 2025</a>.
 Open to collaborations! 🔍
     design: